3kwartappel/NoiseBuster/AI_WORKFLOW.md

 This guide documents the automated developer workflow for the AI agent to run quick checks and remote tests of NoiseBuster.

+FYI - some file are gitignored. always make sure that is kept in mind when listing files.

 ## Environment Setup

 Before running checks, ensure the development environment is correctly configured.